-A sewer is normally a large pipe, usually underground, that is used for carrying waste water and human waste away from more than one property - blockages or damage to private and public sewers should be reported to Anglian Water Services.
+A sewer is normally a large pipe, usually underground, that is used for carrying waste water and human waste away from more than one property.
+Blockages or damage to private and public sewers should be reported to Anglian Water.

 Overflows from drains, a cesspool or septic tank which cause a statutory nuisance can be investigated by us.
 To report a problem, please email us email@example.com.

 The rainwater road gullies and drains connecting gullies to a public sewer, are the responsibility of the Lincolnshire County Council Highways.
 Public surface water sewers are the responsibility of either: